Jetpack Compose 101

 Extract the Compose UI screen:

-annotation to enable preview capabilities within the IDE.
+Create a dedicated Kotlin file for your Compose UI screen.
+Use the@Previewannotation to enable preview capabilities within the IDE.
 This also makes the screen compatible with screenshot testing. -

 Leverage hot reload: